 The Company assesses its provision for reclamation and remediation on an annual basis or when new material information becomes available.
 Mining and exploration activities are subject to various laws and regulations governing the protection of the environment.
 In general, these laws and regulations are continually changing and the Company has made, and intends to make in the future, expenditures to comply with such laws and regulations.
 Accounting for reclamation and remediation obligations requires management to make estimates of the future costs the Company will incur to complete the reclamation and remediation work required to comply with existing laws and regulations at each mining operation and exploration and development property.
 Actual costs incurred may differ from those amounts estimated.
-Also, future changes to environmental laws and regulations could increase the extent of reclamation and remediation work required to be performed by the Company.
-Increases in future costs could materially impact the amounts charged to operations for reclamation and remediation.
+Also, future changes to environmental laws and regulations could increase the extent of reclamation and remediation work required to operations for reclamation and remediation.
 The provision represents management's best estimate of the present value of the future reclamation and remediation obligation.
 The actual future expenditures may differ from the amounts currently provided.